Angle Icon

 A healthcare professional creates initial patient assessment notes during a patient’s first visit.
 You have to prepare these notes as a new provider to establish a reference for care plans and treatments in the future.

-What to include
+What to include in a patient intake form

 Here are some key details to include in your initial assessment notes template: